Shoukat008/FirstRepo/myFirstFile.md

+This is a read me file
-we are in the git 101 session
+We are in the git 101 session
+We are writing another sentence
 # 1- Headings
 How to give headings in markdown files
 # Heading 1